 \subsubsection{Dataset}

 \begin{itemize}

 \item \textbf{ToxicChat~\citep{lin2023toxicchat}:} ToxicChat is a dataset that comprises $10,166$ prompts annotated with toxicity, curated from user interactions.
-We only use the prompts (user input) in the dataset for the experiment.
-The dataset is half split into training and testing sets.
+The dataset is half split into training and testing set.
 We use the official test set of ToxicChat-1123 for evaluation.
-For the adaption experiment, we use the official train set. \item \textbf{XSTest~\citep{rottger2023xstest}:} XSTest is a test suite encompassing a collection of $250$ safe prompts from $10$ types, and $200$ corresponding crafted unsafe prompts.
+For the adaption experiment, we use the official train set. \item \textbf{XSTest~\cite{rottger2023xstest}:} XSTest is a test suite encompassing a collection of $250$ safe prompts from $10$ types, and $200$ corresponding crafted unsafe prompts.
 No training set is provided.
 We use the official test set of XSTest-v2 for evaluation.

 \end{itemize}